Origin of the Moon: A Tale of Two Planets

 Moon above Earth.

 Has the moon, our invaluable companion, always been there?
-The answer is yes and no. The solar system and the planets were created almost 4.6 billion years ago, but earth was still moonless.
-However, the moon did not take long to make her appearance, some 50 million years after the formation of the solar system, according to recent studies.
+The answer is yes and no, depending how you look at it.
+The solar system and the planets were created almost 4.6 billion years ago, but earth was still moonless.
+However, the moon did not take long to make her appearance, some 50 million years after the formation of the solar system.

 To better understand where our ideas on moon formation come from we return to modern times, more specifically to the first half of last century.
 Let's see what the older generations of scientist, i.e. those of before the Apollo program missions, came up with.
-Their ideas were based on one striking observation.
+Their ideas were based on one striking observation, one we have taken for granted.

 The 1969 moon landings of Apollo 11 and subsequent missions sent a tsunami through the scientific community.
 For the first time, pieces of the moon could be touched, scientists could see what the moon was made of.
 They discovered that the minerals making up the moon, and their relative abundances, were very similar to those of the Earth.
 But there are also important differences.